-Altogether, the results show that gradient-based join ordering can match and even improve its discrete counterpart.
-The gradient-based search can meaningfully traverse the continuous space of plan superpositions.
+Altogether, the results demonstrate that GBJO can match and even surpass commonly used discrete join ordering algorithms.
+GBJO can meaningfully traverse the continuous space of plan superpositions.
 This is intriguing since the cost model never saw plan superpositions during training, nor do they correspond to valid plans.
-As pointed out by Zhu et al.~\cite{DBLP:journals/corr/abs-2505-12514} for the task of continuous search in language modelling, this supports the idea that the gradient search implicitly explores multiple plans in parallel and can escape some of the local minima that the greedy search converges to.
+Lastly, GBJO only uses $I=10$ evaluations of the cost model to guide the search as opposed to several hundred for the other randomized approaches (and Greedy Search for larger queries).